viewstools/docs/UseViews/README.md

 ANSWER:
 - We are open to changing the extension of the logic file.
 Therefore, the name `.view.logic.js` was used to reinforce the pattern that the view has logic attached to it.
 If that file exists, Views picks it up instead of the view.js when it is required by another view.
 - Logic files are not always required for each view, team can make other implementation choices.
-You can pass props across like in any React application and choose where your logic lives.
+You can pass props (we call them slots in Views syntax, but they are props) across like in any React application and choose where your logic lives.

 ### Use third party components via JS
 QUESTION: Manual boilerplate to integrate the existing ready-to-use 3rd-party component (I know this will be addressed at some point, but in the current implementation its kinda diminishes the purpose - since we write the terse view first, but are inclined to have a "wiring" file for every external component).